Brazilian Butt Lift Recovery Time?

 I am interested in having a Brazilian Butt Lift, and I was wondering what the recovery period for this procedure is?
 Do you have to stay in the hospital overnight for observation, or can you return home the first night after the cosmetic intervention?
 I’ve read that the surgery takes around 4 or 5 hours, and that I won’t be able to sit for a couple of weeks.
 How do you rest if you can't sit for a couple of weeks?
 Belly only?
 I imagine that my whole body will hurt (because of the liposuction), so I’m not sure that's even possible.
 I would be really grateful if anyone could give me some advise.
 Thank you!

-- When resting, sleep on your side or stomach.
+- Making sure you sleep on your side or your belly, not your back.

 My recent Brazilian butt lift surgery was completed in less than six hours, and I stayed overnight for observation.
 Staying overnight worked out great for me.
 It was helpful to have nurses care for me that first night.